oikos-cash/oikos-docs-bsc/content/contracts/FeePool.md

     - [`FeePoolState`](FeePoolState.md): The fee pool state contract holds the details of each user's most recent issuance events: when they issued and burnt synths, and their value.
     - [`FeePoolEternalStorage`](FeePoolEternalStorage): A storage contact that holds the last fee withdrawal time for each account.
     - [`DelegateApprovals`](DelegateApprovals): A storage contract containing addresses to which the right to withdraw fees has been delegated by another account, for example to allow hot wallets to withdraw fees.
-    - [`RewardEscrow`](RewardEscrow.md): The contract into which inflationary SNX rewards are paid by the fee pool so that they can be escrowed for a year after being claimed.
+    - [`RewardEscrow`](RewardEscrow.md): The contract into which inflationary OKS rewards are paid by the fee pool so that they can be escrowed for a year after being claimed.
     - [`RewardsDistribution`](RewardsDistribution.md): This contract, in the guise of the [`rewardsAuthority`](#rewardsauthority), distributes allocations from the inflationary supply to various recipients.
-    - [`Depot`](Depot.md): Allows users to exchange between Synths, SNX, and Ether.
+    - [`Depot`](Depot.md): Allows users to exchange between Synths, OKS, and Ether.
 The Depot uses the fee pool to know what transfer fees were being incurred on its transfers, although the transfer fee has been nil since before [SIP-19](https://sips.oikos.cash/sips/sip-19).

 ---